klihelp/tumblr-boilerplate/README.md

 Save it and that's it!
 You now have a beautiful, functional base to build whatever you want.

-# Theme Options: customisation for the final user
+# Theme Options: customization for the final user

 By including special meta tags in your theme, users can easily tweak features as colors, custom texts, fonts etc. on the [customize page](http://www.tumblr.com/customize).
 If you want to know more, please see the [Tumblr theme options](http://www.tumblr.com/docs/en/custom_themes#theme-options).